AudioBible/KJV/README.md

 # 100% YOU'LL BE OFFENDED BY THIS IF YOU'RE WORLDLY!

-# THE TRUTH WILL OFFEND PEOPLE!
+# THE TRUTH OFFENDS PEOPLE!
 CAN YOU HANDLE THE TRUTH?

 Since Adam and Eve bit the fruit of knowledge, we have to use knowledge in order to praise God with understanding!
+Satan was given authority over the world!
+Do you think he will let you worship the real God if he has authority in the world?

 **PSALMS 47:7:** For God is the King of all the earth: sing ye praises with understanding.